gbatta/simanneal/README.md

 ## Arguments

-`obj_fn`: The name of the program that returns the cost you are trying to minimize.
+`obj_fn`: The name of the function that returns the cost you are trying to minimize (or the first value returned of any tuple you specify as the output, which must be the cost).

 `obj_fn_arguments`: Tuple of arguments to the objective function.
-The first argument must be a vector of initial parameters you are going to test.
+The first argument MUST be a vector of initial parameters you are going to test.

 `lb`: Vector-valued lower bound of paramater values to search over.